libretro/docs/docs/library/beetle_handy.md

 Beetle Lynx is an Atari Lynx video game system emulator that can be used as a libretro core.
 Specifically it's a port of Mednafen Lynx which is a fork of Handy.

-!!! attention
-	Beetle Handy is incompatible with modern No-Intro romsets as they require headers to work properly.
-The regular Handy core does not have this issue.

 ### Author/License

 The Beetle Handy core has been authored by